George Webster (painter)

-George Webster was a 19th-century British Marine Art painter.
+George Webster was an English painter who specialised in marine art.
 He toured extensively and painted seascapes of the places he visited.
 His work was exhibited at the Royal Society of British Artists and the Royal Academy.

 Career

 Webster was active between the years of 1797 and 1832.

 Style

-Webster was a 19th century artist who painted in the British Marine art style.
+Webster was a 19th-century artist who painted in the British Marine art style.
 He painted seascapes and ship portraits with versatility allowing him to capture both rivers, such as the Thames, and calm or stormy open waters.
 His work was influenced by the Dutch style and stood in some cases as a historical record as well as attractive sea art.

 Touring

 In 1797, he started showing his paintings at galleries in London.
 His work was on show at the Royal Society of British Artists, the British Institution and the Royal Academy.

 Webster toured extensively and painted the seascapes upon which he travelled.
 Between 1803 and 1806 he toured Africa.
-He visited the West Coast of Africa and painted a seascape showing two British slave-ships taking on board enslaved people at Fort Christiansborg.
-The fort was used to hold enslaved people before they were embarked onto slave ships to be used as forced labour in the Americas.
+He visited the Slave Coast of West Africa and painted a seascape showing two British slave ships taking on board slaves at Fort Christiansborg.
 The painting is held by the Danish Maritime Museum.
-Webster drew a depiction of the English Fort at Dixcove in Ghana.
+Webster drew a depiction of Fort Metal Cross in modern-day Ghana.

-The fort was used to hold enslaved people who were then departed to plantations in the Americas.
-It was rebuilt and is part of the UNESCO's World Heritage Sites that pay tribute to the victims of slavery.
 It is not known whether Webster travelled to Africa in any official capacity.